Zylox/Robosim/README.md

 Commands available to you are:
 ------------------------------
+These commands should all be set during the update function of your robot.
+They are set in a string called command.
+This string has to returned before it can execute mind you, it isn't magic.
 * "move X" - This will execute a command to move your bot in your current direction by X units.
 			 Randomness is added at each step.
 			 Limitations: only movement forward is allowed currently.
 Absolute value of X is taken.